 The EUC Scholarship is for highly qualified students from any country who can prove that they require financial aid to be able to study at EUC.

-- You are applying for the bachelor’s programme Liberal Arts & Sciences at Erasmus University College;
+- You have applied for the bachelor’s programme Liberal Arts & Sciences at Erasmus University College for 2019-2020;

 - You lack sufficient financial means to pay for your study at EUC;

-Half of the scholarships will be distributed by the early application deadline (1 January 2018).
-The remaining half will be allocated after the normal application deadline (15 April 2018).
+The aim of the Scholarship Committee is to distribute half of the scholarships by the early application deadline (1 December 2018), and the other half after the normal application deadline (15 April 2019).
 Therefore, it is imperative that you submit your full scholarship application before the relevant deadline.

 How to Apply

-You can apply for an EUC Scholarship by taking the following steps:
+You can apply for the EUC Scholarship by taking the following steps:

-- Complete your application for Erasmus University College by following the regular procedure.
+- Complete your application for Erasmus University College by following the regular procedure, honoring the application deadlines (1 December 2018 or 15 April 2019).

-- Indicate your need for financial assistance and interest in the scholarship by completing the application form and send it to the Scholarship Committee: email@example.com.
+- Complete the EUC Scholarship application form and email it to the Scholarship Committee: email@example.com before 1 May 2019.

 An EUC Scholarship can only be granted to an applicant, who actually enrols at EUC.
-Formally an EUC Scholarship is therefor granted under the condition of enrolment at EUC.
-The applicants are strongly advised to adher to the deadlines set by EUC for accepting the offer to enrol and taking care of all administrative steps to conclude enrolment.
+Formally, an EUC Scholarship is, therefore, granted under the condition of enrolment at EUC.
+The applicants are strongly advised to adhere to the deadlines set by EUC for accepting the offer to enrol and taking care of all administrative steps to conclude enrolment.
 Failure to do so might cause EUC to revoke the EUC Scholarship, which can then be made available to another eligible applicant.

 Grantees will in principle be eligible for a tuition fee waiver during three years of study at EUC.
 EUC however reserves the right to revoke or reduce a tuition fee waiver in case a grantee falls out of good academic standing (e.g. by failing the GPA requirement while not adhering to the required study plan) and/or good social standing (e.g. by misconduct).